Tealium/tealium-python/README.md

-# Tealium Mobile Library for iOS Version 1.0
+# Tealium Library for Python Version 1.0

 This mobile library leverages the power of Tealium's [AudienceStream™](http://tealium.com/products/audiencestream/) making them natively available to Python applications.

+Please contact your Account Manager first to verify yours agreement(s) for licensed products.

 ### What is Audience Stream ?